mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 In Cold nodes, You are querying your index less frequently.
 You can deploy it to less performant hardware.

+We can balance indexing and query performance in Elasticsearch with a hot-warm architecture.

 ## JVM Logs

 The JVM logs are created by redirecting the System.out and System.err streams of the JVM to independent log files.
 The System.out log is used to monitor the health of the running application server.
 The System.err log contains exception stack trace information for problem analysis.